Yuddham Sei: Production

-Mysskin originally cast Udhayanidhi Stalin as the lead actor of the film, which would have marked his acting debut.
-After participating in a photoshoot and a few early test shoots, Stalin opted out and cited he wanted his first film to be a comedy rather than a thriller.
+Mysskin originally cast Udhayanidhi Stalin as the lead actor, which would have marked his acting debut.
+After participating in a photoshoot and a few early test shoots, Udhayanidhi opted out, saying he wanted his first film to be a comedy rather than a thriller, and was replaced by Cheran.
+The film, originally made on a budget of ₹7 crore, was cut down to ₹4 crore.
 Based entirely in Chennai, Yuddham Sei shoot was completed within 50 days.

 Soundtrack

 The music was composed by K and released by Sony Music India.

-Release

-Made on a budget of 4 crore, Yuddham Sei was a commercial success.

-10 years later, it was dubbed into Hindi as Crime Case 99 which had a TV premiere on Bflix Movies.

 Critical reception

 The Times of India gave 4 stars out of 5 and wrote, "With its apt casting and superb performances and direction, Yuddham Sei carries all the weapons needed for it to win its battle at the box-office".
 Rediff gave 3 stars out of 5 and wrote, "Yuddham Sei may have its flaws, but Mysskin's neat touches of situational humour, clever twists in the first half and convincing characters make this a neat film, if not a classic".

 Sify called the film "average" and wrote, "the film has a few gripping moments but suffers on account of inconsistent writing which makes it drag in the second half".
 The Hindu wrote, "Mysskin is a thinking director, who makes no bones about his yen for makers in the league of Kurosawa and Kitano.
 The influence is generally seen in his intelligent storylines.
 Yet the first half of YS hangs in strands and confounds the viewer — ambiguity rules the segment.
 Nevertheless, the latter half brings you to the edge of your seat, most of the time".
 IANS gave 3 stars out of 5 and wrote, "Despite slow second-half, the films does impress as a smart and realistic detective story".
-Behindwoods gave 2.5 stars out of 5 and called it "A slow paced well made thriller".
 Deccan Herald wrote, "Stylised camerawork, haunting score and decent performances keep one interested, though the film is pulled down by its own weighty expectations.
 Still, Yuddham... is worth its while and wallet".
-Indiaglitz wrote, "Yudham Sei is absolutely watchable just for Mysskin and his way of story telling".